 So I have these moments, where sometimes, all of a sudden, I will have this itch and this immediate need to write.
-It was as if my brain was sick of having all these words churned inside it and had to immediately vomit it out onto a paper.
+To empty out all the short stories I have in my mind onto a piece of paper…as if my brain was sick of having all these words churned inside it and had to immediately vomit it out.

 It happens at the most random of times.
 Though those frenzy need to pour out everything that is me onto a piece of paper usually never last really long.
 Which is why I usually end up with all of these chopped up stories that has no beginning nor ending.

 For a while, I have contemplated what to do with these short stories.
 And then I realize, well duh, I have a blog.
 Why not post it there?

 But then, a debate started within myself.
 I mean, who would want to read chopped up stories without a head or tail from––practically––a nobody?

 Even then though, the curious and adventurous part of me won out.